mariuszskon/gummiebot/README.md

 ##### `amount`

-A type which can be converted to a float easily.
+The asking price, in Australian dollars, provided via a type which can be converted to a float (decimal) easily.
 Must be greater than zero.

 ##### `type`